 Biochemistry and Molecular Biophysics.
 Coordinator: Francia

-The research activity is aimed at understanding the membrane/protein-solvent interaction at the molecular level and at characterizing glassy disaccharide and protein matrices with biopreservative properties.
+The research activity is aimed at understanding the interaction between biological membrane and new generation chemical compounds and at characterizing at a molecular level the interactions between glassy disaccharide matrices and proteins.

 Research themes